davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 ~~~
 1.3.6.1.5.5.7.TBD1.TBD2=#0C00
 ~~~

-Alternatively, if the subject is not empty, senders MAY use the subject field, as in a self-signed certificate.
-This may be useful in applications that, for example, expect trust anchors to have matching issuer and subject.

 Senders MUST omit the issuerUniqueID field, as it is optional, not applicable, and already forbidden by {{Section 4.1.2.8 of !RFC5280}}.